In power semiconductors, size matters.

 With GaN-on-GaN, there are no mismatched substrates – and none of the issues associated with this type of construction.

-True GaN™’s simple design and semiconductor process maximizes the benefits of GaN.
+Vertical GaN™’s simple design and semiconductor process maximizes the benefits of GaN.

 Vertical design is simple and scalable.

-True GaN™ devices are inherently reliable.
+Vertical GaN™ devices are inherently reliable.

-True GaN™ devices meet or beat JEDEC, the industry standard, with avalanche capability and resilience to unexpected voltage disturbances.
+Vertical GaN™ devices meet or beat JEDEC, the industry standard, with avalanche capability and resilience to unexpected voltage disturbances.

 Devices are self-healing and circuits often don’t require external voltage clamping components.